Last Updated on September 20, 2023 by Matt Musico

 Babe Ruth: Lots of Dingers in Lots of Years

-Sure, Roger Maris owns the Yankees’ franchise record for home runs in a single season, but the rest of the top five belongs to Babe Ruth.
+Sure, Roger Maris and Aaron Judge are ahead of him, but the rest of the top five belongs to Babe Ruth.
 Unsurprisingly, these performances are among the most home runs in a season in MLB history.
-And, of course, posting four different 50-homer seasons is a great way to get himself among the most home runs all time.
+And, of course, posting four 50-homer seasons is a great way to get himself among the most home runs of all time.

-To make sure we have the specifics right, here are those four performances mentioned above:
+To make sure we have the specifics right, here are the four performances mentioned above:

 - 60 home runs in 1927